COMMET: orders-of-magnitude speed-up in finite element method via batch-vectorized neural constitutive updates: Introduction

 To address these challenges, we introduce a \underline{novel FE assembly algorithm} that enables \underline{batched} and \underline{vectorized} evaluation of the constitutive model.
 This vectorization strategy requires simultaneous access to state variables of multiple material points, which in turn necessitates a redesign of the conventional FE element-level assembly process.
 To allow fine-grained control over the performance trade-offs introduced by batching, the solver architecture includes a mechanism to explicitly manage the \textit{batch size} -- the number of constitutive updates processed in a single vectorized operation.
 Typically for NCMs, the stress and stiffness are calculated by automatic differentiation, which can be slow for NCMs with large computational graphs.
 Therefore, we further improve FE performance by \underline{replacing automatic differentiation (AD)} with \underline{compute graph optimized (CGO)} implementations of NCMs.
 In CGO, we demonstrate that a carefully designed analytical treatment of NCMs can outperform AD by enabling efficient analytical computation of first and second derivatives.
 This approach significantly reduces both memory usage and computation time.
 Finally, we show that batch-vectorization is compatible with \ul{distributed-memory parallelism using message-passing interface (MPI)} \cite{mpi50}, effectively marrying SIMD-based parallelism within each compute node with MPI-based parallelism across multiple compute nodes.
-This hierarchical approach to parallelization enables highly scalable and efficient large-scale simulations.
+This hierarchical approach to parallelization enables highly scalable and efficient large-scale simulations. \RV{For the scope of this work, we focus on hyperelastic material behavior, while noting that the overall framework is agnostic to NCM architecture and can also be applied similarly to path-dependent NCMs.}